alonitac/LinuxProject/README.md

 ### Binary Numbers

-1. Convert the following binary numbers to decimals: 111, 100, 10110.
+1. Convert the following binary numbers to decimals: `111`, `100`, `10110`.
 2. What is the available decimal range represented by 8 bits binary number?
-3. Given a 9 bits binary number, suggest a method to represent negative numbers between 0-255.
+3. Given a 9 bits binary number, suggest a method to represent negative numbers between `-255` to `255`.
-4. Suggest a method to represent a floating point numbers (e.g. 12.3,  15.67, 0.231) using 8 bits binary numbers.
+4. Suggest a method to represent a floating point numbers (e.g. `12.3`,  `15.7`, `0.2`) using 8 bits binary numbers.

 ### Broken Symlink

 Uber has an automated daily backup system.
-Every day another backup file is being created in the file system according to the following format: `backup-YYYY-MM-DD.obj`. e.g. `backup-2023-03-01.obj`.
+Every day another backup file is being created in the file system according to the following format: `backup-YYYY-MM-DD.obj` (e.g. `backup-2023-03-01.obj`).
-To be able to restore the system from a backup copy in a convenient way, they want to point to the last generated backup file using a static file named `backup.obj`.
+To be able to restore the system from a backup copy in a convenient way, they want to point to the last generated backup file using a static file named `latest-backup.obj`.
 To do so, they create a **symbolic link** pointing to the last generated backup file.

 1. Let's create the daily backup file:
 ```shell